aadilmallick/my-notes-docusaurus/docs/devops/09-terraform.md

 #### `count`

-The `count` meta-argument defines the number of duplicates you want to create of this resource, default is 1 for no copies.
+The `count` meta-argument defines the number of instances you want to create of this resource.

+- `count = 0`: don't create this resource, want none of it.
+- `count = 1`: create this resource once.
+- `count = 2`: create two instances of this resource.

+Then if you want to dynamically change a property of the resource depending on the current count, you can use the `count.index` variable, which represents the current iterating number.

 ```hcl
 resource "aws_instance" "server" {